Burnt Evidence

-Burnt Evidence is a 1954 British thriller film directed by Daniel Birt and starring Jane Hylton, Duncan Lamont and Donald Gray.
-The film was produced by Ronald Kinnoch for ACT Films.
-It was made as a second feature.
-Shooting took place at Beaconsfield Studios and on location in Hammersmith.
-The film's sets were designed by the art director Ray Simm.
+Burnt Evidence is a 1954 British second feature thriller film directed by Daniel Birt and starring Jane Hylton, Duncan Lamont and Donald Gray.
+The screenplay was by Ted Willis.
+It was produced by Ronald Kinnoch for ACT Films.

 Plot

 Diana Taylor is considering leaving her husband, Jack, who has been trying but failing to build his own business as a builder/decorator.
 Her suitor, Jimmy Thompson, is Jack's army friend.
 Jack deduces the relationship and, when Jimmy comes to Jack's business to discuss the situation, a fight ensues.
 A gun is produced and one of them is killed, but a subsequent fire makes it difficult to determine which man has died.
 While the police search for the survivor, Diana struggles with her feelings.